abdrahmansoltan/Learning-Notes/Frontend/HTML-CSS/2-CSS.md

 - `background-position`

-  - When an image is not being repeated, It's likely that the image is bigger than the element, so we can control the position of the image inside the element using `background-position` property
+  - When an image is not being repeated, It's likely that the image is (bigger or smaller) than the element, so we can control the position of the image inside the element using `background-position` property
     ![background-position](./img/background-position.png)
   - It specifies where in the element container the background image should be placed.